greg512/salesforce-deployment-helper/README.md

 -   WARNING!
 Upgrading to version 1.0 from version 1.1 will empty your current deployment.
 -   Added the "Add Multiple Files to Deployment" command.
--   Fixed issue that where entire object was deployed when trying to deploy a single child metadata item (i.e., a custom field)
+-   Fixed issue where entire object was deployed when trying to deploy a single child metadata item (i.e., a custom field)
 -   The deployment command now prompts you to select from a list of authorized environments.